Japan's 'Abenomics' may pave way for investment, Mitsubishi says

-BOSTON (Reuters) - Mitsubishi Corp (8058.T) Chairman Yorihiko Kojima said on Wednesday that Japan’s economic reform agenda could, if successful, pave the way for the company’s expansion in the country’s energy sector.
+BOSTON, Sept 25 (Reuters) - Mitsubishi Corp Chairman Yorihiko Kojima said on Wednesday that Japan’s economic reform agenda could, if successful, pave the way for the company’s expansion in the country’s energy sector.

 A sweeping economic policy overhaul by Prime Minister Shinzo Abe aimed at pulling the world’s third largest economy out of a 15-year deflationary period - a policy dubbed “Abenomics” - has succeeded in building market optimism, he said.